Godrevy to Hell’s Mouth coastal walk

 Exhilarating cliff-top pathways and glorious ocean views.
 This route takes you around Godrevy headland to the dramatic Hell's Mouth and back again, taking in the wonderful heathland of the Knavocks.

-Head out through the dunes and breathe in the ocean views
+Head out through the dunes for ocean views

 Learn fascinating local history of shipwrecks and pirates, see if you can spot dolphins, seals and basking sharks in the Cornish waters, and enjoy the wildlife on the colourful heathland.